fetorres/autoML-multiData/README.md

 8. You get a screen with a cheery button that says "Start Using Jenkins".
 Click it.

-9. When things are all set up, Jenkins is going to fetch code from github and test it.
-To do that, we have to get the authorizations sync'd up.
-To do that, we need to fetch the GitHub Authentication plugin.
-* From the dashboard, click "Manage Jenkins" link, then the "Manage Plugins" link.
-* Type "GitHub" in the filter window on the upper right of the screen so you only see GitHub plugins.
-* check the box next to "GitHub Authentication plug-in" and press the "Install without restart" button.
-* Check the "Restart jenkins when installation is complete and no jobs are running" checkbox.
-Jenkins will restart.  ou should log in again.
+9. I tried to use GitHub authentication for Jenkins, but couldn't get it to work.
+When it was set up and you logged off of jenkins, you couldn't log back on.
+There was evidence that jenkins asked github for data (github put up messages on the console asking if handing the jenkins was ok) but I never saw an indication that jenkins did anything useful after that.
+So, we now let jenkins keep its own user database.
+We also use the plain old git plugin, not the fancy github plugin.

-* Press "Configure System" at the top of the column of icons.
+10. Press "Manage Jenkins", then "Configure System" at the top of the column of icons.
 Scroll down and set the "Jenkins URL" to a valid URL instead of "localhost".
 Since the pretty name that google cloud gave to our server means nothing outside of google cloud, I think you have to use the naked IP Address.
+Also scroll to the "Git" section an fill in the user.name and user.email fields.
 Remember to press the "Save" button!

-10. Now we add users.
-Go to wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin and follow the steps below "Setup", and "Security Realm in Global Security.
+* Press Manage Jenkins", then "Configure Global Security"  Under "Access Control" and "Security Realm", press "Jenkins' own user database" and "Allow users to sign up" below it.

+* To add users, press the "Manage Jenkins", then "Manage Users" icon.
+Click on the "Create User" icon on the far left of the screen and add whatever info you think is appropriate.

+* To give your users permissions to do things, press "Manage Jenkins", then "Configure Global Security".
+Under "Access Control" and "Authorization", click "Matrix-based security", type in your user's name in the "user/group to add" box, add it, and assign whatever permissions you like.
+Press Save!

+* We're going to want to access a private gitub respository, so we'll need a public/private key pair.
+We need to use ssh-keygen to do that, but that requires sudo.
+Here's where things get a bit squirrelly.
+You